murielK/AckBar/README.md

 # AckBar
 AckBar is simple, lightweight and customizable Android library to display in-app notifications.

-* Show a message on top of the screen for a fixed period of time or make it sticky
+* Show a notification on top of the screen for a fixed period of time or make it sticky
-* Queue message
+* Queue notification
-* Add action to your notifications
+* Add action to your notification
-* Add an additional message body
+* Add an additional message body to your notification
-* Customize the message color
+* Customize the notification color

 # How to
 create your AckBar object: